-From 1 April 2011 the Shared Revenues Partnership (SRP) was set up to deliver a Shared Revenues and Benefits Service for Babergh and Mid Suffolk District Councils and Ipswich Borough Council.
-Each Council has delegated its authority for this function to a Joint Committee, comprising of Members from each Council, and oversees the running of the SRP.
+From 1 April 2011 the Shared Revenues Partnership (SRP) was set up to deliver a Shared Revenues and Benefits Service for Mid Suffolk and Mid Suffolk District Councils and Ipswich Borough Council.
+Each Council has delegated its authority for this function to a Joint Committee, comprising of Members from each Council, which oversees the running of SRP.
+The cost of delivering the partnership is reviewed annually and is based on cost drivers such as number of businesses, number of billing items (council tax) and number of housing benefit documents.
+Mid Suffolk's share represents net expenditure of £1,139k in 2024/25 (£931k in 2023/24).